verge-io/docs/docs/reference-architecture/homelab.md

 For users who need enhanced graphics capabilities, VergeOS supports both GPU Passthrough and NVIDIA vGPU.
 These options allow virtual machines to utilize either dedicated or shared GPU resources:

    - **GPU Passthrough:** Provides a direct GPU connection to a VM for high-performance applications.
-See the [GPU Passthrough Product Guide](/product-guide/virtual-machines/generic-pci-pass).
+See the [PCI Passthrough Product Guide](/product-guide/system/generic-pci-passthrough).
    - **NVIDIA vGPU:** Allows shared GPU access for multiple VMs, enabling efficient use of GPU resources for less-intensive tasks.
-Refer to the [NVIDIA vGPU Product Guide](/product-guide/virtual-machines/nvidia-vgpu).
+Refer to the [NVIDIA vGPU Product Guide](/product-guide/system/nvidia-vgpu).

 **Use Cases:**